nucleartide/Chomp/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Every PR should have a bug-free build
 - [ ] Ensure architecture/modules are decoupled
 - [ ] Otherwise clean up comments/formatting/naming/etc
+- do a first draft of the code